derlole/gimmiCoffee/db/README.md

 ## NOTE
 ### A Coffee making process is going through a command creation in the backend, therefore a coffee status can be rejected by the esp or fail after 5 minutes.
 If the according command fails the coffee fails.

+# user db

+## Contains the atributes for each user-Object and is managed by clas User in user.py in obj